ArifAmeer001/Kinetic/README.md

-# workout_app
+# Kinetic App

-A new Flutter project.
+Kinetic App is a workout app, related to Exccersies with respect to different categories.
+Built with Flutter with Provider as state management, while utilizing the MVVM architecture and Firebase/Supabase as BaaS and Database.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Kinetic application.

 A few resources to get you started if this is your first Flutter project: